Budget and Finances

 There are two main parts to the budget:

-• Operating Budget – Covers the day-to-day expenses necessary to deliver municipal services such as road maintenance, snow removal, parks and recreation and emergency services.
+- Operating Budget – Covers the day-to-day expenses necessary to deliver municipal services such as road maintenance, snow removal, parks and recreation and emergency services.

-• Capital Budget – Allocates funds for the construction, maintenance and improvement of Town infrastructure, including roads, facilities and parks.
+- Capital Budget – Allocates funds for the construction, maintenance and improvement of Town infrastructure, including roads, facilities,, and parks.

-The budget is reviewed and approved by Town Council every year, and it helps make sure tax dollars are spent wisely to meet the needs of our community.
+This process helps make sure tax dollars are spent wisely to meet the needs of our community.

 The municipal budget directly impacts your daily life as a resident of the Town.
 Here’s how:

-• Property Taxes
+- Property Taxes

 The budget helps determine how much you pay in property taxes each year.
-These taxes are the main source of revenue for the Town and are used to fund essential programs and services.
+These taxes are the main source of revenue for the Town and are used to fund essential programs and services. - Services You Rely On

-The budget funds the services you use every day—such as garbage and recycling collection, snow removal, road maintenance, public transit, fire and emergency services, parks, and recreational programs.
+The budget funds the services you use every day—such as garbage and recycling collection, snow removal, road maintenance, public transit, fire and emergency services, parks, and recreational programs. - Community Infrastructure

 It also pays for the repair, maintenance, and construction of important infrastructure like roads, sidewalks, water and wastewater systems, streetlights, and public buildings.
-A strong capital budget ensures the Town continues to invest in a safe and sustainable future.
+A strong capital budget ensures the Town continues to invest in a safe and sustainable future. - Community Growth and Quality of Life

 The budget supports community development projects like trails, libraries, and cultural or recreational facilities.
-These investments enhance the livability of the Town and help make Tecumseh a welcoming and vibrant place to live.
+These investments enhance the liveability of the Town and help make Tecumseh a welcoming and vibrant place to live. - Planning for the Future

 Through long-term financial planning, the budget also helps the Town prepare for future challenges and opportunities—ensuring services remain reliable and the community continues to thrive.